Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-The “non-mini” version of the S1 Vivaldi is simply the same size, strangely enough.
-It’s just that the “mini” version has a smaller steam boiler, a vibration pump and can’t be plumbed in – and the non-mini version likewise has a rotary steam valve instead of the joystick on the Mini.
+The “non-mini” version of the S1 Vivaldi is extremely the same size, strangely enough.
+It’s just that the “mini” version has a smaller steam boiler, a vibration pump and can’t be plumbed in – and the non-mini version also has a rotary steam valve instead of the joystick on the Mini.

 For more alternatives, see: